IstinNew/Eniac_AB_Insight/README.md

     ```
 ## A/B Testing Chart
 ![A/B Testing Chart](chart.png)

-## Highlights
-- **Data Analysis**: Comprehensive analysis using Jupyter Notebook, providing insights into user behavior and engagement.
-- **Visualization**: Clear and informative visual representations of A/B testing results.
-- **Statistical Methods**: Application of statistical techniques, including chi-square tests, to validate the results.
-- **Reproducibility**: Ensuring reproducibility of results with clearly defined steps and code.

-## Challenges
-- **Data Collection**: Ensuring accurate and unbiased data collection for the A/B test.
-- **Analysis Accuracy**: Applying appropriate statistical methods to derive meaningful conclusions.
-- **User Engagement**: Designing effective experiments to measure user engagement accurately.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.